About Melbourne French Theatre Inc.

 - 2002 – Creation of the bilingual website mark I – with a booking system and other attributes

 - 2005 – The play Boeing-Boeing by Marc Camoletti beats the record of all time with 1,535 spectators over 7 shows [see 1989 Les Fourberies de Scapin by Molière]

-- 2006 – Withdrawal of the French Government grant provided each year from 1986 to 2006 – creating a critical financial situation for the Theatre and requiring Michael Bula to become the Financial Producer and supporter with sponsorship [see 2013 entry].
+- 2006 – Withdrawal of the French Government grant provided each year from 1986 to 2006 – creating a critical financial situation for the Theatre.
+Michael Bula to became the Financial Producer and supporter with sponsorship [see 2013 entry].